Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 .. warning::

     BFloat16 requires PyTorch 1.10 or later.
+Currently this requires installing `PyTorch Nightly <https://pytorch.org/get-started/locally/>`__.

     BFloat16 is also experimental and may not provide large speedups or memory improvements, but offer better numerical stability.

     Do note for GPUs, largest benefits require `Ampere <https://en.wikipedia.org/wiki/Ampere_(microarchitecture)>`__ based GPUs, such as A100s or 3090s.